3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 java net.jnjmx.todd.ClientApp2 $1:6002
 ```

-* this will do the same as gradle runClient2 but it will accept an argument ($1) which will be vhost todd server ip address and add to it the port 6002 which is the port todd is running on.
+* this will do the same as gradle runClient2 but it will accept an argument ($1) which will be vhost TODD server ip address and add to it the port 6002 which is the port todd is running on.

 8- Add the command to nagios configuration